dlstreamer/pipeline-server/docs/build_script_reference.md

   [--build-arg additional build args to pass to docker build] [--base-build-arg additional build args to pass to docker build for base image] [--tag docker image tag]
-  [--create-service create an entrypoint to run video-analytics-serving as a service] [--target build a specific target]
+  [--create-service create an entrypoint to run dlstreamer-pipeline-server as a service] [--target build a specific target]
   [--dockerfile-dir specify a different dockerfile directory] [--environment-file read and set environment variables from a file.
 Can be supplied multiple times.]